Basement Waterproofing in Ohio

 Heavy rain is a common occurance in Ohio and basement waterproofing is one of the most commonly requested services for homeowners.
 Regardless of what a Clinton homeowner plans to do with their basement, it is important that it is kept dry, safe, and healthy.
 Wettness in your basement can cause a variety of serious problems, including wood rot, mold growth, and damage to the saftey of a home.
 Most Ohio homeowners have heard the term "waterproofing" but do not understand what basement waterproofing entails.
 Basically waterproofing describes the process of ensuring that an area stays dry through the use of interior or exterior waterproofing systems.

-Interior Waterproofing Clinton, OH
+Interior Waterproofing in Ohio

-Our waterproofers use a number of basement waterproofing technologies to help stop water seepage in your basement.
+Our waterproofers use a number of basement waterproofing technologies to help prevent water seepage in your basement.
 We often install a basement drainage system along side a sump pump.
 Having a reliable basement drainage system will save you the trouble of having to deal with a flooded basement.

-Top Causes Of Basement Leaks Clinton, OH
+Top Causes Of Basement Leaks in Ohio

-The process of digging and creating foundation walls results in an unsecured bond between the floor of your basement and the basement walls.
+The process of digging and creating foundation walls results in an open bond between the floor of your basement and the basement walls.
 The joint between the wall and the floor in your basement is known as a cove joint.
 This is one of the most common points of water seepage in basements.
 Hydrostatic pressure due to the buildup of rainwater at the base of your foundation can cause water to find its way between the basement footer and the wall.